Landscapes in coloured pencil can feel like “too much”: too many leaves, blades of grass, rocks, clouds… and a whole lot of green.

 This page breaks that big scene into small, learnable parts so you can build one finished landscape from your own photo, using only the pencils in your starter tin.

-Pick a photo you like, then use the sections below to practise each element - composition, light, trees, grass, sky, stone and water.
+Pick a photo you like, then use the sections below to practise each element - composition, light, trees, grass, clouds, stone and water.
 Work through them and you’ll have the skills to redraw your photo as a coloured pencil landscape.

 Start small.
 Before you touch colour, sketch a quick tonal thumbnail to sort out big shapes and composition.